-"WARNING: Using TrueCrypt is not secure as it may contain unfixed security issues" — The truecrypt site has recently posted instructions on how to migrate away from truecrypt.
-You can find an additional explanation of the situation here.
+Warning: TrueCrypt is no longer maintained.
+Using TrueCrypt is not secure as it may contain unfixed security issues.
+The TrueCrypt website has instructions on how to migrate away from their tool.

 TrueCrypt provides many different encryption methods.
 At the time of writing, you can choose between the following when creating a new encrypted volume: